arlogy/jsu/doc/jsu_latex.md

 any, and returns the converted string.
-- `str`: the string to convert; LaTeX shortcuts in the string (those that could be converted using `JsuLtx.convertLatexShortcuts()`) must be passed as is (i.e. not converted by any means) so that this function can transform them if necessary.
+- `str`: the string to convert; LaTeX shortcuts in the string (those that could be converted using `JsuLtx.convertLatexShortcuts()`) must be passed as is (i.e. not converted by any means) so that this function can match and transform them accordingly.
 - `mode`: the LaTeX writing mode to consider; either `'text'` or `'math'`, otherwise `str` is returned as is (i.e. no conversion takes place).
 For your information, you can search *latex math mode* on the internet.